LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 In these cases you should **VALIDATE** instead like in rule 7.
 Do not use assertions on user provided data.
 This is because assertions are removable for performance reasons.
+An argument can be made if assertions should be removed in the first place since debugging never stops in programming.
+It is more so if performance is of absolute importance.
 If you want to modify the behavior of the default assertions, or don't want them to be removable you can create your own.
 Programs that run infinitely probably don't want to exit the program on assertion failure (especially if your machine is out in space).
 Instead you would want to log it.